Montgenèvre

 Montgenèvre ([mɔ̃ʒənɛvʁ]; Montginebre; Italian: Monginevro) is a commune on the Italian border in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
-In 2018, it had a population of 456.

 Geography

 Montgenèvre is located in the French part of the Cottian Alps.
 It is on the France–Italy border at the top of the Col de Montgenèvre, after which it is named.
 The source of the river Durance is in Les Gondrans ski area of Mongenèvre; the river is a tributary of the Rhône.

 Ski area

 Montgenèvre is a ski resort.
 It is linked to the Via Lattea ("Milky Way") ski area, which has 410 km (254.7 mi) of pistes.
-Montgenevre's own ski areas has 85 km (52.8 mi) of pistes comprising 8 green, 13 blue, 17 red and 10 black slopes.
-The 2006 Winter Olympics were held in the Via Lattea.
+Montgenevre's own ski areas have 85 km (52.8 mi) of pistes comprising 8 green, 13 blue, 17 red, and 10 black slopes.
 The resort is famed for its sunshine and good snow records; it is renowned for intermediates with ski to door accommodation.
-The village is situated at 1,860 metres (6,102 feet), but the resort height begins at 1,820 metres (5,971) while its highest point is 2,600 metres (8,530 feet).
-It was built in 1907 and celebrated its centenary year in 2007.
+The village is situated at 1,860 metres (5,102 feet), but the resort height begins at 1,722 metres (4,979), while its highest point is 2,632 metres (7,530 feet).
+It was built in 1907 and celebrated its centenary year in 2003.
 It claims to be one of the first ski resorts in France.
 The town lacks night life, which makes it family friendly.

-Snowboard facilities include a half pipe, a snow park and two border-crosses.
-There are 23 lifts: 1 gondola, 2 telemix, 11 chair lifts, 8 drag lifts and 1 magic carpet.
+Snowboard facilities include a half pipe, a snow park, and two border-crosses.
+There are 23 lifts: 1 gondola, 2 telemix, 11 chair lifts, 8 drag lifts, and 1 magic carpet.
 There are 49 slopes in Montgenèvre.
 There is also more than 70 km (43.4 mi) of cross-country skiing terrain.
-In the Monts de la Lune ski area which is the connection between Montgenèvre and Claviere-Cesana, there are 31 lifts and 94 slopes including 9 green, 25 blue, 45 red and 15 black runs.
+In the Monts de la Lune ski area, which is the connection between Montgenèvre and Claviere-Cesana, there are 31 lifts and 94 slopes, including 9 green, 25 blue, 45 red and 15 black runs.